BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 We can also now take Tesla's yacht to-and-from Kristiline Town via the port the east side of town.

-Go up to reach the Isle of Angels.
+Go up, grab a hidden *Iapapa Berry*, then proceed to the Isle of Angels.

 !enc(540, "Grass")